Assault & Battery

 Assault Defense Lawyers | Gainesville, Ocala, Lake City & Palatka

 When you become angry, it is very important to pick your words carefully.
 If someone believes a credible threat exists, you can be charged with assault.
 If you carry out the threat by unlawfully touching another person, then the offense becomes battery.
 Unfortunately, many assault and battery arrests are the result of an alleged victim telling a better story to the police.
 When your side of the story goes untold, you can face hefty fines, probation or jail time.
 It is always prudent to seek the immediate advice of legal counsel.
-To speak with an attorney about protecting your future, call toll free at 1-877-377-7801.
+To speak with an attorney about protecting your future, call at 352.377.7800.Help from Criminal Defense Attorney Chris Jones

 DISCLAIMER: This website does not seek to nor does it establish an attorney-client relationship.
 The content is provided "as is" and should not be construed as legal advice on any matter of criminal defense.
 Seek the services of a qualified attorney immediately following an arrest for assault or battery.